kanata-pickleball/gear-safety/Indoor Pickleball Shoes.md

-# How to Choose the Best Indoor Pickleball Shoes
+# How to Choose Indoor Pickleball Shoes

 ### Why This Post Matters
 We are seeing more **safety issues among Ottawa pickleball players during indoor games**.